 If you can make some solid suggestions which are turned into a reality then you’ll definitely make a mark on your employer and enter their field of vision.
 It’s the first step towards moving up to a higher position of decision-making and authority.

-4. Talk to your boss
+4. Talk to Your Boss

-The one idea very few ever consider is simply talking to their employer about wanting to progress their career onwards within the company.
+The one idea every few ever consider is simply talking to their employer about wanting to progress their career onwards within the company.
 Your boss may feel intimidating, and you may feel out of line for asking, but they will respect your courage and determination to step on up to work harder within the business.

-If you want a promotion then your boss knows that you want to stick around at the company for a while.
+If you want promotion then your boss knows that you want to stick around at the company for a while.